Overall Score 7.0 Represents average audio ecosystem compatibility score.

 both devices produce equal bass

-The JBL Wave Buds's highest frequency is at 20000Hz, high-frequency response shows how well a particular audio device produces high recognizable frequencies and if it makes any changes to the signal while at it.
+JBL Wave Buds's highest frequency is at 20,000Hz, high-frequency response indicates how well a particular audio component makes high human frequencies and if it adjustments to the signal while at it.

-Sony WF C500 have neodymium magnets, when used in earbuds produce a higher sensitivity and substantial sound output using less power to do so.
-They can help generate music at quite a high SPL, using high magnetic flux.
+Sony WF C500 have neodymium magnets, if used in audio devices produce a higher sensitivity and substantial sound output using less power to do so.
+They can help generate music at quite a high sound pressure level, with the use of high magnetic flux.

-The JBL Wave Buds's battery life is 8 hours, these last longer than 5 hours of listening which is considered average for a single charge.
-A device's battery life is given by the manufacturer, and with more battery hours, you get to use it for longer and requires fewer chargings.
+JBL Wave Buds's battery life is 8 hours, these last longer than 5 hours of listening which is considered average for a single charge.
+A device's battery life is usually given by the manufacturer, and with longer battery life, you get to use it for longer and have to charge the device less often.

 Sony WF C500's battery life is